Site icon Patriot Software

 What information do you need to report?

-The information you need to report depends on when you create/register your business.
+The information you must report depends on when you create/register your business.

 Businesses created/registered before January 1, 2024 must report: